GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 as a kind of deeply positive nihilism.
 Combined with the curriculum of Roman stoicism, I became a deeply happy pessimist.
 Camus showed me the absurdity of life, and I chose to laugh and get on with it.
 Sartre showed me the radical freedom I had in my life.
-Simone de Beauvoire showed me how to be comfortable and embrace the ambiguity at the heart of life.
+Simone De Beauvoire showed me how to be comfortable and embrace the ambiguity at the heart of life.
 There's no fundamental bedrock to base our morality on, but it didn't stop me from being moral, only called upon me to make my own morals and act in the way I think is best.